Amazing Homeownership Stats

 While financing remains the most popular option when deciding how to pay for a home, especially among first-time homebuyers, the overall percentage of homebuyers financing their homes dropped by 9% among recent buyers.

-- 78% of recent buyers financed their home purchase, down from 87% the previous year.
+- 80% of recent buyers financed their home purchase, similar to last year’s 78% but still down from 87% in 2021.

 Emerging seller trends

-No discussion of the housing market would be complete without a look at the emerging habits of sellers.
-After all, buying and selling a house are two sides of the same coin.
-While buyers maintained an iron-clad hold on the market during the pandemic and for a short while after, buyers these days can afford to be more particular in their home search due to the cooling off of property prices in some markets, along with a slight uptick in home inventory and new home construction.
+While sellers maintained an iron-clad hold on the market during the pandemic and for a short while after, buyers these days can afford to be more particular in their home search due to the cooling off of property prices in some markets, along with a slight uptick in home inventory and new home construction.
 Still, much of the buyer/seller power dynamic still resides with the seller.

 - 86% of home sellers worked with a real estate agent to sell their home.